CSCfi/kielipankki-nlf-harvester/README.md

-# NFL Data Harvester
+# NLF Data Harvester
 This tool allows fetching data from the National Library of Finland.
-This tool interacts with the OAI-PMH API of NFL, fetching information about the available bindings, downloading them and checking their integrity.
+This tool interacts with the OAI-PMH API of NLF, fetching information about the available bindings, downloading them and checking their integrity.

 ## Getting Started